eddymi/eddymi/README.md

 - Integrate authentication, cloud infrastructure, and CI/CD
 - Deliver complete SaaS platforms ready for production use
 - Analyze and choose the right technologies for long-term stability
+- Modernize and upgrade legacy systems with scalable, maintainable architectures
+- Improve business processes by integrating modern tools and cutting-edge technologies

 # 💻 Tech Stack